 Sebastian Inlet Area Information

 There are two great Florida campgrounds located near Sebastian Inlet recreational area.
-To the South of Sebastian Inlet is Pelican Island National Wildlife Refuge with it’s thriving populations of brown and white pelicans, roseate spoonbills and wood storks.
-Your guide may take you fishing within sight of these native Floridian birds while they are nesting or show you manatees and dolphin on the Indian River Lagoon.
+To the South of Sebastian Inlet is Pelican Island National Wildlife Refuge with its thriving populations of brown and white pelicans, roseate spoonbills and wood storks.
+Your guide may take you fishing within sight of these native Floridian birds while they are nesting or show you manatees and dolphin while you are on the Indian River Lagoon fishing.
 There are two museums in the park.
 The Sebastian Fishing Museum describes the family-based fishing industry that flourished here until the 1990s.
 The site of Spanish salvors encampment, the McLarty Treasure Museum offers a fascinating look at the history of the 1715 Treasure Fleet.

 Sebastian Inlet’s Fishing Guide